chinzhening/capstone-project/report/main.typ

   $ H = dash(X) - b(dash(Y) - EE[Y]) $
   where $X = e^(-r T) h(S_T)$ and $Y = S_T$.
 The optimal coefficient $b^*$ can be estimated from a pilot simulation.

-  The basic Monte Carlo estimate is compared against the control variate estimate below.
+  The plain Monte Carlo estimate is compared against the control variate estimate below.

   [table of results]
   ],